 In the baseline scenario, median sodium consumption might modestly decline from 3,150 mg/d in 2017 to 2,974 mg/d in 2036.
-In the optimistic, modest and pessimistic scenarios, sodium consumption would be projected to fall to 2,224 mg/day, 2,524 mg/day and 2,789 mg/day respectively (Table 2, Fig 2).
+In the optimistic, modest and pessimistic scenarios, sodium consumption would be projected to fall to 2,224 mg/day, 2,524 mg/day and 2,789 mg/day respectively (Table 2, Fig 6).
 The resulting difference in median sodium between the optimal and pessimistic scenarios would result in a 1.0 mmHg difference in resulting median SBP.
 These differences were larger in specific subgroups, for example older adults, those with hypertension, and blacks.

-Fig 2.
+Fig 3.
 Median US sodium consumption among adults age 30–84 years under the baseline projection and three modelled scenarios.
 The dashed horizontal line depicts the 2015 Dietary Guidelines for Americans recommended target of 2300 mg/d.

-Table 2.
-Health related model estimates over the 20-year simulation period from 2017 to 2036, for US adults age 30 to 84 years.
-Values are the median estimate (95% UI).
-Results are rounded to first decimal for SBP, and second significant digit for other outcomes.
-CHD, coronary heart disease; CVD, cardiovascular disease; QALYs, quality adjusted life years; SBP, systolic blood pressure; UI, uncertainty intervals.